sabdi21/react-signup-form/README.md

 ## Requirements

-Build a sign up form using `create-react-app` and `reactstrap` to collect the name, email, picture, and hidden password for a user. `console.log` what the user's inputs when they submit the form.
+Build a sign up form using `create-react-app` and a UI Framework of your choice to collect the name, email, picture, and hidden password for a user. `console.log` what the user's inputs when they submit the form.

 You should have: